jurbank/FizzBuzzing/README.md

-# Fizzy is a multi-lingual directory of FizzBuzz examples for the beginning programmer.
+# FizzBuzzing is a multi-lingual directory of FizzBuzz examples for the beginning programmer.